 Tomatoes are often considered to be among the easiest and most popular vegetables to grow in the home garden.
-But, while tomatoes are easy to grow, this does not mean that you will not have tomato plant problems.
-Both novice and experienced gardeners may find themselves asking “Why is my tomato plant dying?”
+But, while tomatoes are easy to grow, this doesn't mean you won't have tomato problems.
+Both novice and experienced gardeners may find themselves asking, “Why is my tomato plant dying?”
 Knowing the most common tomato growing problems will help you keep your tomato plants happy and healthy.

 Tomato Plant Diseases